 Income taxes: The School and ELH Kansas are generally exempt from federal income taxes under the provisions of Section 501(c)(3) of the IRC.
 In addition, the School qualifies for charitable contribution deductions and has been classified as an organization that is not a private foundation.
 Income that is not related to exempt purposes, less applicable deductions, is subject to federal and state corporate income taxes.
-There was no taxable net unrelated business income for the years ended June 30, 2017 and 2016.
+There was no material unrelated business taxable income for the years ended June 30, 2018 and 2017.